Projects-Developer/RoyalData/README.md

 ### Your Support will Motivate us to give many free Material, knowledge, Skills training and Internship to Students

+We are Non Profit Startup, We need your Support  for to Run Educational Websites, Pay Freelancers and Interns.

 **We are Soon Coming with Many Open Source Projects, Training Courses and Internship.**